logrecorder/logrecorder/README.md

 - JUnit 4 rule for recording Logback loggers
 - Junit 5 extension for recording Logback loggers

+## testutils-logsuppressor-logback

+- JUnit 4 rule for suppressing Logback logging for successful tests
+- Junit 5 extension for suppressing Logback logging for successful tests

 ## testutils-mockito

 - JUnit 5 extension which provides the same functionality of the Mockito JUnit 4 runner.